alfg/srv/README.md

 You can configure whitelisted domains in the default configuration.

 ## Configuration
 Configuration defaults are set on [default.json](default.json).
-You can add, extend or override these defaults by creating your own configuratino file (as json) and use the `--config` flag when running `srv`.
+You can add, extend or override these defaults by creating your own configuration file (as json) and use the `--config` flag when running `srv`.

 ```
-$ srv examples/hello.js --config custom-config.json
+$ srv examples/hello.js --config custom.json
 ```

 This will use `default.json` as a base config and extend using your provided configuration.